keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

     link="./assets/service-now-keptn-workflow.png"
     caption="ServiceNow keptn workflow">}}

-## Setup a Dynatrace Problem Notification
+## Setup a Dynatrace problem notification

 In order to create incidents in ServiceNow and to trigger workflows, an integration with Dynatrace has to be set up.